how to seal concrete floor with pva

 • Trisodium phosphate (TSP).

-Health and Safety Measures
+Health & Safety Measures

-Chemicals like TSP and paint stripper can cause burns when mixing, so wearing the right PPE is essential.
-I.e. wear rubber gloves and goggles/glasses to protect the eyes and skin.
-Also, always mix products such as this in a well-ventilated area.
+Chemicals like TSP and paint stripper can cause burns when mixing, so wearing the correct PPE is essential.

 Step 1.
-Prepare the Concrete Floor
+Prepare Concrete Floor

 man vacuuming concrete floor